emmo-repo/EMMOntoPy/README.md

   - [demo/horizontal](demo/horizontal/README.md) shows an example of
     shows an example of how EMMO may be used to achieve horizontal interoperability.
-This demo also shows how you can use EMMO-python to represent your ontology with the low-level metadata framework [DLite].
+This demo also shows how you can use EMMOntoPy to represent your ontology with the low-level metadata framework [DLite].
 In addition to achieve interoperability, as shown in the demo, DLite also allow you to automatically generate C or Fortran code base on your ontology.